SpatialOmicsLab/virsift/README.md

 When using VirSift in research, reports, surveillance workflows, teaching, or publications, please cite:

-> Alabetutu, A., Sobolev, I. A., Adeluwoye, A. O., & Shestopalov, A. M. (2026). *VirSift: A structured, multilingual, browser-based workflow for pre-phylogenetic curation and epidemiological visualization of viral sequence datasets from human and non-human animal hosts* (Version 1.0.0).
-DOI pending.
+> Alabetutu, A., Sobolev, I. A., Adeluwoye, A. O., & Shestopalov, A. M. (2026). *VirSift: A structured, multilingual, browser-based workflow for pre-phylogenetic curation and epidemiological visualization of viral sequence datasets from human and non-human animal hosts* (Version 1.0.0). https://doi.org/10.5281/zenodo.20699278

 ### BibTeX